 Roach’s We insist!
 Freedom now suite, recorded in 1960, moves from depictions of slavery to Emancipation to the Civil Rights struggle and African independence.
-The work draws on both long-standing symbols of African American cultural identity and more immediate historical context.
-It is a modernist work as well, as Roach (1924–2007) and his musicians strove to make use of African and African American legacies in new and novel ways.
+The work draws on both long-standing symbols of African American cultural identity and a more immediate historical context.
+It is a modernist work as well, as Roach and his musicians used African and African American legacies in new and novel ways.
 In a 1987 interview, Roach commented on whether by the time he recorded the Freedom now suite, he had become a Civil Rights activist: